khoitran590/khoitran590/README.md

 - 👋 Hi, I’m Peter Tran
-- 👀 I’m interested in gaming, traveling, photography, and coding
+- 👀 Just a very normal person trying to understand the world
-- 🌱 I’m currently learning fullstack development
+- 🌱 I’m currently learning full-stack development and AI integration

 <!---
 khoitran590/khoitran590 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.